ucan-wg/ucan-ipld/README.md

 Nonstandard signature algorithms MAY be used, but are NOT RECOMMENDED as they are not widely interoperable.

 The `0xd000` prefix MUST be used if a nonstandard signature is used.
-Nonstandrad signatures MUST be additionally prefixed with a varint of the signature length, and the UTF-8 UCAN `alg` field appended afterwards.
+Nonstandard signatures MUST be additionally prefixed with a varint of the signature length, and the UTF-8 UCAN `alg` field appended afterwards.

 ```
 <varint 0xd000><varint sig_size><bytes sig><utf8 alg>`